nhudinh2103/etlt-pipeline-google-cloud/README.md

      - If tests pass, authenticates with GCP
      - Syncs DAGs, SQL, and plugins to Cloud Composer's GCS bucket

-## Development

-> **Note**: Local Airflow development environment setup is work in progress.
-Currently using Cloud Composer - if you're interested in accessing the environment, please contact me and provide your Gmail address for IAM grant in GCP.

 ## Project Structure

 ```